lilihuynh/Code_Refactor_Web_accessibility/README.md

 # Project tittle: Code_Refactor_Web_accessibility

 ## Description and purpose:
 Web accesibity is an important element that businesses would like to focus on to increase user satisfaction.
-This project is to improve code refactoring skill and make an existing website more accessible.
+This project is to improve code refactoring skill by making an existing website more accessible.

 ## Changes made: